 (5) UNE international Students may be eligible to participate in a Student Mobility Program, subject to any restrictions under Commonwealth laws and national guidelines, and any restrictions specified by the Host Institution.
 For Student Exchange Programs international student fees will remain payable to UNE, not to the Partner Institution.
 International Students may not participate in a Student Exchange Program to their home country.

-(6) UNE International Students sponsored by the Australian or a foreign Government (e.g. Australia Awards students) are not eligible to participate.
+(6) UNE International Students (Student Visa Holders) sponsored by the Australian or a foreign Government (e.g. Australia Awards students) are not eligible to participate.

 (7) At the request of a special needs Student participating in a Student Exchange Program, UNE will endeavour to negotiate reasonable adjustments with a Partner Institution.
 However, UNE cannot guarantee that these will be made available where different laws, rules and policies apply and where Australian laws and University policies have no jurisdiction.

-(8) Applications not submitted by the advertised deadline for that Student Mobility Program will not be considered.
+(8) Applications not submitted by the advertised deadline for a Student Mobility Program will not be considered.

 (9) Students will not be permitted to participate in a Student Mobility Program that takes place in regions that are currently listed as 'Reconsider your need to travel' or 'Do not travel' by the Australian Department of Foreign Affairs and Trade on the Smartraveller website.